APIs from consumption to production

 All Pronovix publications are the fruit of a team effort, enabled by the research and collective knowledge of the entire Pronovix team.
 Our ideas and experiences are greatly shaped by our clients and the communities we participate in.

-Laura co-founded Pronovix in 2005.
-She is Chief Editor of our blog & developer portals newsletter, a host of the API The Docs podcast and event series, and an integral force for connectivity and communication at Pronovix.
-As a member of many teams she researches trends and best practices, organizes and reports on knowledge-sharing events in the API, DevRel and technical documentation space.
-Interestingly, Laura has a background in Chemistry and Functional Genomics.
-Her interests include but are not limited to non-violent communication and mediation, the dynamics of cultural shifts, and localization.
-Knitting techniques and the point of mastery when one knits with the balance between space and yarn.
+Laura is co-founder of Pronovix.
+In her daily work, she is chief editor of our content, organizer and host of the DevPortal Awards, as well as of the API The Docs podcast and event series, and an integral force for connectivity and communication at Pronovix.
+As a member of many teams she researches trends and best practices in the API documentation space.
+With a master in Chemistry and academic studies in Functional Genomics, her interests include but are not limited to non-violent communication, conflict mediation, and sociotechnical systems.
+Various knitting techniques and the point of mastery when one knits with the balance between space and yarn.

 Articles on devportals, DX and API docs, event recaps, webinars, and more.
 Sign up to be up to date with the latest trends and best practices.